Profit Shifting and International Tax Reforms: Profit Shifting and Profit-shifting Frictions

-\paragraph{Our methodology.} Equation (\ref{probafrechet}) describes the probability for a firm from $i$ to select the pair $lh$ to locate its production and book its post-tax profits.
-The firm can either report its profit in the source country ($h=l$) or shift profits from the source country to a tax haven ($h\neq l$).
-We denote by $\Pi_{ill}$ and $PS_{ilh}$ respectively the absolute value of post-tax profits declared in $l$ and shifted to $h$ by $i-$firms sourcing in $l$.
-Total profits - shifted or not - by firms from $i$ are denoted $\Pi_i$, while $PS_{i}$ represent total shifted profits by firms from $i$.
-We use the separability of $\mathbb{P}_{ilh} $ across country pairs to derive a set of accounting equations that determine bilateral profit shifting.
-For $h\neq l$ equation (\ref{probafrechet}) boils down to
+We provide a new methodology to estimate profit shifting.
+Our identification strategy rests on two pillars.
+The first is a decomposition implied by our model, which we formalize in Proposition \ref{Pilhdecomp}.
+We start by noting that equation (\ref{probafrechet}) describes the probability for a firm from $i$ to select the pair $lh$ to locate its plant and book its post-tax profits.
+The firm can either report its profits in the source country ($h=l$) or shift profits from the source country to a tax haven ($h\neq l$).
+We denote by $\Pi_{ill}$ the total post-tax profits declared in $l$ by firms from $i$ producing in $l$ and by $PS_{ilh}$ post-tax profits shifted to $h$ by firms headquartered in $i$ and producing in $l$.
+Total profits - shifted or not - by firms from $i$ are denoted $\Pi_i\coloneqq \sum_l \Pi_{ill}+\sum_{lh} PS_{ilh}$, while $PS_{i}\coloneqq \sum_{lh}PS_{ilh}$ (resp. $PS_{ih}\coloneqq \sum_{l}PS_{ilh}$) represents total shifted profits by firms from $i$ (resp. from $i$ to $h$).
+We use the separability of $\mathbb{P}_{ilh}$ across country pairs to derive accounting equations determining bilateral profit shifting. \begin{prop}[Decomposition of $\mathbb P_{ilh}$] The following decomposition holds